Noble-Effeciency13/PIMActivation/README.md

 ## 🙏 Acknowledgments

-- Microsoft Graph PowerShell SDK team for excellent API support
-- MSAL.PS contributors for authentication library
+- **Trevor Jones** for his excellent blog post on [WAM authentication in PowerShell](https://smsagent.blog/2024/11/28/getting-an-access-token-for-microsoft-entra-in-powershell-using-the-web-account-manager-wam-broker-in-windows/) which was instrumental in implementing reliable authentication
 - PowerShell community for best practices and feedback

 ---